MiMoText/ontology/README.md

 * importing the work items not yet available in Wikidata into Wikidata and also linking them to our MiMoTextBase. (future)

 An interesting model project for this approach is the [WeChangEd project](https://www.wechanged.ugent.be/).
 Beyond that we would also be happy to have the opportunity to link our data in the sense of Linked Open Data to further ressources.For some authority data we have already considered this (VIAF, GND e.g.)

+### Formal representation
+This repository addresses so far mainly the conceptual representation.
+The ontology is part of the MiMoTextBase and downloadable as an RDFdump for further use in a local Wikibase.
+We are thinking about making the overall ontology as well as the individual modules available as OWL files, also depending on feedback about possible usage scenarios.
+Flexible visualization of the ontology would be one of the benefits.

 ### Further interoperability & reuse
 We plan to further increase interoperability by a formal representation for different user groups: a) For users within the wikiverse, this will be done via 'entity schemes'. b) In the spirit of the general W3C standard, this will involve a representation of the ontology in OWL created with the ontology editor [Protégé](https://protege.stanford.edu/).